spraakbanken/korp-frontend/doc/user_manual_eng.md

 Parallel search can only be performed with Extended search.
 This works mostly like a regular search, with the difference that you now have the option to choose which of the language versions you want to search in.
 This is done in a language menu above the first token box.
-It is also possible to search in parallel in both languages by pressing the "More languages" button below the Search button.
+It is also possible to search in parallel in both languages by pressing the "More languages" button below the search button.
 This
 adds an extra row of tokens, in which one can specify search criteria for the second language.
 Searching like this
 means that your search criteria must be met by both languages in each sentence pair for a match to be found.
 For example,
-with a Swedish-English translation corpus, you can search for linked pairs where the Swedish part must contain the word "elk", while the English part must contain "elk".
+with a Swedish-English translation corpus, you can search for linked pairs where the Swedish part must contain the word "älg", while the English part must contain "elk".
 You can also tick the "Does not contain" box to specify that you only want hits where the word "elk" *does not** appear in the English part.